Bad-Hack/Zend-Socket/README.md

 Lets try to make it more compatible with zend-framework structure and get the best out of it.

 Special thanks to
-Ajay Patel
+Ajay Patel,
-Dharmesh Patel
+Dharmesh Patel,
-Jimit Shah
+Jimit Shah.
+For their precious help.